MartinPeschke/martinpeschke.github.com/_posts/2012-12-13-UIWebView-flowplayer-webkit-playsinline.markdown

 Now in a WebView you can make it work by both, adding "webkit-playsinline" to the video tag and setting [allowsInlineMediaPlayback](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIWebView_Class/Reference/Reference.html) to YES.

-However Flowplayer has been worked for best browser experience, so you need to hack a bit around in it to show full screen videos with html5 controls.
-Essentially I needed to disable native controls for the mobile browsers:
+However flowplayer has been built for best browser experience, so you need to hack a bit around in it to show full screen videos with HTML5 controls.
+Essentially you need to disable native controls for the mobile browsers:

 <pre class="prettyprint linenums language-javascript">
     var instances = [],